betaglot/plantabeta/docs/sponsor/Overview.md

 ## Web Development During the OffSeason

 From the end of this planting season to end of next season, I'll be making Plantbeta and building Quastuco's new website.
 Some of the task will be:
-- Editing videos of Movements into Gifs and Photos
+- Editing videos of Moves into Gifs and Photos
 - Editing and inserting photos into ElementProfiles
 - Making EnvironmentDiagrams from EnvironmentPhotos
 - Writing all the text for Plantbeta.